 Q. What if I am a major property investor?

 A. It was confirmed in the March 2016 Budget that major investors in residential property will not be given a special exemption from the 3% surcharge.
 (In its initial consultation, the Government had earmarked 'bulk buyers' of 15 or more residential homes for exclusion as they were deemed to be 'contributing towards new housing supply'.)

 If you are purchasing at least 6 dwellings however, you can choose whether to pay Stamp Duty at non-residential rates or claim multiple dwellings relief.
-If you choose to claim multiple dwellings relief, the higher rates will apply – the minimum rate payable being 3% for purchases with an average value of up to £125,000.
+If you choose to claim multiple dwellings relief in that situation, the higher rates will apply – the minimum rate payable being 3% for purchases with an average value of up to £125,000.

 Q. What if I inherit my property?

 No Stamp Duty is normally payable on properties that are inherited, so the 3% premium will not be relevant.
 That said, if you have inherited a property and go onto purchase an additional home without selling it, you may well be hit with the surcharge.

-The March 2016 Budget did hold some reprieve on inherited properties, however.
+The March 2016 Budget did give some reprieve to inherited properties, however.
 The Government confirmed that a small share (50% or less) in a single property which had been inherited within three years prior to buying another home (which would otherwise attract the 3% surcharge) will NOT be considered as an additional property.

 Q. Are there any exemptions?

 A. You won’t pay the 3% Stamp Duty surcharge on additional homes that cost less than £40,000 (see 6 homes on Zoopla for under that budget), or on caravans, mobile homes and houseboats.

 The purchase of non-residential properties (such as offices or warehouses) will not attract the higher rates of tax.
 Neither will owning any of these cause a purchase of a dwelling to be liable at the higher rates.

 The purchase of a mixed-use property (a flat above a shop for example) will not attract the higher rates of tax.
 But if you already own a mixed-use property (which includes a dwelling) and want to buy an additional property, it will be considered for the higher rates.